-For further details on individual heritage assets, please see the relevant text at the bottom of this page.
-Please note that for further information on sites of archaeological interest, you should consult the Historic Environment Record held and maintained by the Conservation Team at Nottinghamshire County Council.
+Please note that for further information on sites of archaeological interest, you should consult the Historic Environment Record (external link) held and maintained by the Conservation Team at Nottinghamshire County Council.

-Listed Buildings – Please note that the above map highlights only the principal listed building.
+Listed Buildings – Please note that the map highlights only the principal listed building.
 Other buildings and structures within the curtilage of the principle listed building may also be regarded as listed.
-Should you have any further queries on curtilage listing please visit the Listed Buildings page of the Council’s website.
-List descriptions are provided by Historic England and can be found on the National Heritage List for England Website.
+Should you have any further queries on curtilage listing, please visit the Listed Buildings page of the Council’s website.
+List descriptions are provided by Historic England and can be found on the National Heritage List for England Website (external link).

 Positive buildings in Conservation Areas - The identification of ‘positive buildings’ is by no means exhaustive and the ‘list’ of sites identified may change at a later date.
 The absence of any building/structure on the above map does not necessarily mean that it is of no interest or that it makes no positive contribution to the character and appearance of the Conservation Area.

 Non-designated heritage assets (local interest buildings) – The identification of non-designated heritage assets is in accordance with the council’s adopted criteria on the identification of such assets, entitled: Non-Designated Heritage Assets – Criteria (November 2016 update).
 Further details can be found on the Non-Designated Heritage Assets page of the Council’s website.